 I asked my team to write down all the meetings they had with their own teams and provide me with the list.
 I wanted to see the extent of the problem.
 The list confirmed that we certainly had a big problem.
 The managers spent about 15 hours a week on internal meetings.

 The Three Meeting Motivators

-Why is it we often feel we need to do our best creative work outside the nine-to-five workday?
-Why are those hours so much more productive, so much more creative?
+Why do we often feel the need to do our best creative work outside the nine-to-five workday?
+Why are those hours so much more productive and so much more creative?
 The truth is they’re not.
 We’ve trained our brains to no longer see these beautiful eight-hour stretches of time as a chance to do anything meaningful.
 Instead, we see our days as cesspools of interruptions and meetings.
 We pack our calendars with redundancy: meetings where we kick a project down the road or talk about what we’ve got to do next.

 I believe there are a few reasons why teams meet so much, and none of them are good:

-We want to avoid personal responsibility for the work.
-When we meet, a group of people can talk about doing something rather than actually doing it.
+- We want to avoid personal responsibility for the work.
+When we meet, a group of people can talk about doing something rather than doing it.